martyr-deepin/arch-deepin/README.md

 # Troubleshooting

-  - Could not download packages, report `Maximum file size exceeded`
+  - Install deepin packages failed, report `Maximum file size exceeded` or `invalid or corrupted package (checksum)`

+    Please setup `wget` as default download tool by removing comment from line `XferCommand = /usr/bin/wget --passive-ftp -c -O%o %u` in `/etc/pacman.conf`, then try again.

-    Please try again after a while, or use the alternative server:
+    If not work, try the alternative server:

         Server = http://anorien.csc.warwick.ac.uk/mirrors/download.opensuse.org/repositories/home:/metakcahura:/arch-deepin/Arch_Extra/$arch

-  - Could not install packages, report `invalid or corrupted package (checksum)`

-    In most case, this is caused by an issue of OBS that `pkgrel` will not increase automatically if maintainer rebuild the package, more information to see this [issue](https://github.com/fasheng/arch-deepin/issues/54)

-    We could try to remove the cached package files that out of date and run `pacman -Syu` again.
-If not work, please install them manually through `pacman -U`.

   - There are conflicting files when updating to dde-daemon-20141201.b14fbe0

     I'm afraid we have to remove the conflicting files manually: